pallay/sbt-notifications/README.md

 ### On Windows (7) / GIT bash

 Install the `growl for windows` package.
-This is availble from [growl for windows](http://www.growlforwindows.com/gfw/help/growlnotify.aspx).
+This is available from [growl for windows](http://www.growlforwindows.com/gfw/help/growlnotify.aspx).
 This must be on the windows path.
 Note that the usage of growlnotify has only been tested from cygwin (specifically GIT bash).
 The sbt growl plugin uses growlnotify.exe, not growlnotify.com.

 ### Project Configuration

 To install on a per-project basis, add the following to your plugin definition file

-    addSbtPlugin("com.raunu" % "sbt-growl-plugin" % "0.1.0")
+    addSbtPlugin("com.raunu" % "sbt-notify" % "0.1.0")

     resolvers += Classpaths.sbtPluginReleases